mazwat/mazwat.github.io/electrical-circuits-lm.md

 *Fig. 13 - Example 1 - Resistors in parallel*

 In this example we can use **ohms law** to calculate the current by dividing the voltage with the resistance which in this instance is 4.
-Using the equation for getting the Watts we times the Voltage(V) by the Resistance(I) therefore the power dissipation or Watts is 48 W.
+Using the equation for getting the Watts we times the Voltage( V ) by the Resistance( I ) therefore the power dissipation or Watts ( P ) is **48** .

 $$I = \frac{V}{{{R}}}$$\
+$$P = I*R$$
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzM2ODI1NzQzLDExNTU2NTc5OTcsMTQ4ND
-Y4MjA5MCwtNTkzNzE5NjU0LDE2ODExNTY0NzksOTEyMDE4MTY2
-LC0xMTIzNjQxNDQyLC0xMTc4MTQ5OTY0LDIwMjkzOTUyMTgsLT
-E3MDQzMzcyNjAsLTE3NTk2MTg5MjAsLTExMDA0Njg1NDIsLTIw
-MDEyMzAzNjYsNzM3OTIzOTk1LDI3NDQ1MjQ1OSwtMTc1OTM4ND
-gwLDMxMzA0OTE2OCwxOTgxMzM4NDg2LDIwODM5NTgwNzAsNjYx
-NTk4NTU4XX0=
+eyJoaXN0b3J5IjpbMTc0NjEzNTEwNywxMTU1NjU3OTk3LDE0OD
+Q2ODIwOTAsLTU5MzcxOTY1NCwxNjgxMTU2NDc5LDkxMjAxODE2
+NiwtMTEyMzY0MTQ0MiwtMTE3ODE0OTk2NCwyMDI5Mzk1MjE4LC
+0xNzA0MzM3MjYwLC0xNzU5NjE4OTIwLC0xMTAwNDY4NTQyLC0y
+MDAxMjMwMzY2LDczNzkyMzk5NSwyNzQ0NTI0NTksLTE3NTkzOD
+Q4MCwzMTMwNDkxNjgsMTk4MTMzODQ4NiwyMDgzOTU4MDcwLDY2
+MTU5ODU1OF19
 -->